General Information on Teaching Development Fellowships, 2011-2012

 PART TWO: INSTRUCTIONS FOR THE ACCEPTANCE FORM

-The acceptance form is used to accept an NEH Teaching Development Fellowship, specify the account into which your payments should be deposited, and indicate the exact dates of your fellowship tenure.
+The acceptance form is used to accept an NEH Teaching Development Fellowship award, and to indicate the exact dates of your fellowship tenure.
 You should retain a copy of the completed form for your records and notify NEH whenever you make modifications to the arrangements agreed to by the Endowment.
 The acceptance form must include the following information:

 - Application Number: Your application number can be found on the offer letter.
 It begins with “FW-”.

 - Mailing Address, Home and Office Phone Numbers, and E-Mail Address

 Teaching Development Fellowship Term Dates: The fellowship must cover an uninterrupted period of from three to five full months.
 Please note that your term must begin on the first day of your chosen first month and end on the last day of your chosen final month.
 Indicate the month and year in which you will begin your fellowship term and the month and year in which you will end your term.
 The earliest that you may begin your grant term is June 1, 2011.
 The latest that you may begin the grant term is March 1, 2012.